johnnolan/export-journal-html/README.md

 # Export Journal to HTML

-A system agnostic way of exporting FoundryVTT Journal entries to HTML for saving locally or print to PDF.
+A system agnostic way of exporting FoundryVTT Journal entries to HTML for printing or generating a PDF.

 ## Setup and use

 - Enable the module
 - On Text Journal Entries, click on the print icon
 - A pop up will appear with the Journal content in
-- Either save the page as HTML or Print the page and choose Destination as `Print to PDF`
+- Print the page and choose Destination as `Print to PDF`

 Print Icon Example